- Jim Nelson, AVID Executive Director

 - Mark S. Tanner, Chief Operating Officer, Executive Vice President

-- Robert Gira, Executive Vice President, Quality, Research and Communication
+- Robert Gira, Executive Vice President, Quality, Communications & Research (QCR)

 - Granger B. Ward, Executive Vice President